 Q: Can't cities and states just deposit their funds into a credit union?
 Wouldn't that amount to the same thing?

-The Bank of North Dakota is the State of North Dakota doing business as the Bank of North Dakota.
-As Banking on Colorado points out, “A three-member State Industrial Commission oversees Bank of North Dakota, composed of the Governor, the Attorney General, and the Commissioner of Agriculture.
-The Bank has a seven-member Advisory Board appointed by the governor.
-The members must be knowledgeable in banking and finance.
-The Advisory Board reviews the Bank’s operations and makes recommendations to the Industrial Commission relating to the Bank’s management, services, policies and procedures.”
+In the case of the Bank of North Dakota, a three-member “State Industrial Commission” oversees the bank’s activities.
+The commission is made up of the Governor, the Attorney General and the Commissioner of Agriculture.
+The Bank of North Dakota also has a seven-member “Advisory Board” appointed by the governor, the members of which must be knowledgeable about banking and finance.
+The Advisory Board reviews the Bank’s activities and makes recommendations about the bank’s management, services, policies and procedures to the Industrial Commission.

-There is every reason to believe public banks will be fiscally conservative, balancing their chartered mandate to lend in the public interest with moderation and careful considerations of risk--moreso than big private banks who gamble with municipal money.
-Standard & Poor has consistently rated BND in the “A” range, indicating the highest levels of confidence in BND’s creditworthiness and practices.
-According to North Dakota Attorney General Wayne Stenehjem, “The S&P review of the bank confirmed that it is well-managed and supports the economic needs of North Dakota ...
+Public banks have a mandate to be fiscally conservative, balancing their requirement to lend in the public interest with careful considerations of the risks involved in lending.
+Public banks are more cautious in their lending than Wall Street banks.
+The major credit rating agency Standard & Poor’s has consistently awards the Bank of North Dakota an “A” rating, indicating the highest possible levels of confidence in the bank’s standards, practices and creditworthiness.
+According to North Dakota Attorney General Wayne Stenehjem, “The S&P review of the bank confirmed that it is well-managed and supports the economic needs of North Dakota. ...
 The report recognized BND for its conservative management strategy.”